Shades of Grey: Setting

 Chromatacia is a future dystopian society that exists at least five hundred years (although possibly more) after the collapse of our own society, identified as 'the Previous'.
 All life is governed by the laws set by Our Munsell, the supposed and revered founder of Chromatacia.
 The rules range from sensible, such as outlawing murder, to bizarre, such as outlawing the number 73 or the manufacture of spoons (though old spoons are often kept as personal heirlooms).
 In addition, Munsell's laws significantly restrict the use of technology (not only is there no technological progress, but even the existing technology is periodically outlawed in society-wide "Leapbacks.")
 Likewise, literature is all but extinct, to the point that, in libraries, librarians outnumber books.

-The society is deeply collectivist and values conformism above all.
+The society is deeply collectivist and values conformity above all.
 Its official currency is "merits", which could be earned, say, by snitching on other individuals or by working overtime (working normal hours is one's duty and therefore unpaid), or lost as penalty for socially unacceptable behavior (such as uttering falsehoods in public).
 An individual whose merit balance goes too far below zero is sent for reeducation or "Reboot" (the nature of this reboot is not explained until late in the book.)

 The social hierarchy of Chromatacia is defined by the ability to see colour, which is limited in most people to varying degrees of one hue, or at most two.
 Each individual is administered a vision test when they turn 20 years old, and the results of this test determine their social status, their allowable career paths, and even the set of permissible marriage partners.
 'Greys', who score below 10% on all colours, form the 'working class' - they perform all the menial duties and engage in unpaid physical labor.
 The rest become 'white-collar' workers.
 These form a complex multi-dimensional hierarchy (e.g. 'Blues' and 'Purples' outrank 'Reds', but scoring over 50% on any color identifies one as "Chromogentsia", and scoring over 70% on Red makes one city administration material.)
 Color vision is largely heritable, but even Greys often have colour-sensitive children and vice versa, resulting in continuous class mixing.